aellispierce/aellispierce.github.io/_posts/2016-09-02-white-house-lgbt-in-tech-briefing.md

-The day started off with an introduction from Raffi Freedman-Gursman, the White House LGBT Liason, followed by Megan Smith, White House Chief Technology Officer and Leanne Pittsford, organizer of Lesbians Who Tech and the woman we have to thank for organizing this fabulous event.
+The day started off with an introduction from Raffi Freedman-Gursman, the White House LGBT Liason, followed by Megan Smith, White House Chief Technology Officer.
+Then we heard from Leanne Pittsford, organizer of Lesbians Who Tech and the woman we have to thank for organizing this fabulous event.

 Raffi gave us a great overview of some of the things the administration has already done and what they're continuing to work on for the LGBT community while